Cover of Relentless: From Good to Great to Unstoppable

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Relentless: From Good to Great to Unstoppable:
+The most popular highlights from Relentless: From Good to Great to Unstoppable, saved by readers on Screvi.

 Fuck “try.”
 Trying is an open invitation to failure, just another way of saying, “If I fail, it’s not my fault, I tried.